Discrete-time quantum walks and gauge theories: Reviewing seminal papers

 where $N_{\beta\alpha}(R)$ is the number of paths with $R$ corners whose first (resp. last) step is in the $\beta \ (\text{resp.} \ \alpha)$ direction, and $(i\epsilon)^R$ is the probability amplitude of each such path.
 The problem suggests to find the expressions of the $N_{\beta\alpha}$'s and to take the continuum limit, but no solution is provided in the book.

 Narlikar \cite{Narlikar71} gives expressions for the four $N_{\beta\alpha}$'s, which involve combinatorial factors.
 Gersch \cite{Gersch1981} solves the problem without computing the $N_{\beta\alpha}$'s, thanks to a mapping between $K_{\beta\alpha}$ and the partition function of an Ising model.
-Jacobson and Schulman \cite{JS84} also provide expressions for the $N_{\beta\alpha}$'s, without citing Narlikar, whose work may have been unknown to them\footnote{Jacobson wrote in 1985 a short review on the subject, citing the previous related papers he had coauthored until then \cite{Jacobson1985review}.}.
+Jacobson and Schulman \cite{JS84} also provide expressions for the $N_{\beta\alpha}$'s, without citing Narlikar, whose work may have been unknown to them\footnote{Jacobson wrote in 1985 a review on the subject, citing the previous related papers he had coauthored until then \cite{Jacobson1985review}.
+More than a review, this work actually contains a new formulation of Jacobson's previous work on the subject, see the next paragraph for more details on this.}.
 Kauffman and Noyes \cite{KN96} provide explicit wavefunction solutions for the DTQW-fashion finite-differentiated Dirac equation, which involve the same kind of combinatorial factors as those aforementioned.
 Kull and Treumann \cite{KT99} also provide wavefunction expressions in discrete spacetime, similar to those written in \cite{KN96}, and with combinatorial arguments similar but slightly different from those used to derive the $N_{\beta\alpha}$'s in the previous works; they show that the continuum limit of these wavefunctions concides with solutions of the Dirac equation, but they do not check this at the discrete level, i.e. on a finite-differentiated Dirac equation, as \cite{KN96} does.
 While reviewing works \cite{JS84} and \cite{KN96}, Earle \cite{E08} points out some errors they contain, and gives in particular correct expressions for the few-steps paths.
 All works recover the appropriate continuum limit.
-Jacobson \cite{J84} provides a generalization to (i) 1+3 dimensions, which however requires superluminal motion, as pointed out by Plavchan\footnote{See his informal paper ``Feynman's checkerboard, the Dirac equation and spin'', at \url{http://www.brannenworks.com/plavchan_feynmancheckerboard.pdf}.
-I thank A. Alberti for sending me this reference.}, and (ii) to the presence of non-Abelian Yang-Mills couplings.
-The more recent attemps to properly generalize the Feynman checkerboard to more than one dimension remain unconclusive.
-A recent (2016) work in that direction, by Foster and Jacobson \cite{Foster2016}, still requires superluminal motion (although the speed is bounded), and it is moreover non-unitary.
-A recent (2014) rigorous mathematical formulation of a 3D Dirac-equation checkerboard-like path integral, by W. Ichinose \cite{Ichinose2014}, also runs into the problem of superluminal motion (the speed can even be infinite in this case), pointing out that Feynman \cite{Feynman1985book} noted that the same superluminal motion could happen in the path integral of a photon, which is a (massless) \emph{bosonic} particle (with spin 1).
-An earlier (2005) work by T. Ichinose \cite{Ichinose2005} first treated the same problem in radial coordinates, with distance $r$ to the origin, where there is a possibly-superluminal local speed $c(r)=r$ (in natural units).
-The following works should also be reviewed for further research: \cite{Rosen1983,Ord1993,SmithJr95}.